TeifionLuckett/Bioinformatics/README.md

 # Bioinformatics
-Deposited code from several proteomic and genomic analyses conducted as part of my PhD project and collaborations with other researchers
+Portofolio of deposited code from genomic and proteomic analyses conducted as part of my main PhD project, side projects and collaborations.